bilalhamwia/emart/README.md

 # Getting Started Basic e-commerce with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+this is basic web e-commerce application using web api This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts